PrestaShop/docs/themes/smarty/smarty.rst

 {widget}
 ^^^^^^^^^

-PrestaShop 1.7 introduces a new way to display modules.
+PrestaShop 1.7 introduces a new way to display modules in a theme.
 Instead of using a hook and hooking your module to it, the widget's function lets you display any content from the module in your template.

 // TODO link to full widget system doc

 For instance, if you want to display the shop's contact info from the ps_contactinfo module, you can write this:

 .. code-block:: smarty